Setting Up a DaVinci Resolve 12.5 (or earlier) Shared Database: Step-by-step

 Browsing Remote Databases

-Once you have your databases connected you can browse and import remote projects.
+After connecting to your database you can browse, open, and import these remote projects.

-This is probably some of the most difficult steps I have ever written so congratulations on getting all the way to here and earning your new shared database system!
+This is probably some of the most difficult How To articles I have ever written.
+So congratulations to you (and me) on getting all the way to here.
+You’ve earned your new shared database system!